canton7/RestEase/README.md

 Refit is a fantastic library, and in my opinion does a lot of things very right.
 It was the first C# REST client library that I actually enjoyed using.

-I write RestEase for two reasons: 1) there were a couple of things about Refit which I didn't like, and 2) I thought it would be fun.
+I wrote RestEase for two reasons: 1) there were a couple of things about Refit which I didn't like, and 2) I thought it would be fun.

 Here's a brief summary of pros/cons, compared to Refit: